Glass House: After Johnson

 Johnson wanted to preserve his estate as a public monument "with the aim of cementing his legacy", even building Da Monsta as a visitors pavilion, according to architecture critic Nicolai Ourousoff (although after Johnson's death, National Trust officials decided instead to build a Visitor Center in downtown New Canaan).

 The house was declared a National Historic Landmark in 1997.
-The house was the place of Philip Johnson's passing on January 25, 2005, at the age of 98.
+The house was the place of Johnson's passing on January 25, 2005, at the age of 98.
 Whitney, his partner, died later the same year and left a bequest to support programming and maintenance of the site.
-Johnson passed on ownership of the Glass House to the National Trust for Historic Preservation, which opened it to visitors in April 2007.
+Johnson passed ownership of the Glass House to the National Trust for Historic Preservation, which opened it to visitors in April 2007.
 The trust expanded the size of the property, buying adjacent lots which extended it to 200 acre.

 When the Glass House estate first opened for public tours in 2007, tickets sold out quickly.
 By July 2010, 15,000 visitors had taken the tour.
+The Brick House, the guesthouse next to the Glass House, was closed in 2008 and underwent a $1.8 million renovation starting in 2023.
+The Brick House reopened in May 2024.